MoigeMatino/data-structures-algorithms-python/binary_tree/tree_includes/README.md

 # tree includes

-Write a function, tree_includes, that takes in the root of a binary tree and a target value.
+Write a function, `tree_includes`, that takes in the root of a binary tree and a target value.
 The function should return a boolean indicating whether or not the value is contained in the tree.

 ## test_00: